UCD4IDS/MultiscaleGraphSignalTransforms.jl/README.md

 ## COPYRIGHT

-Copyright 2015-2018 The Regents of the University of California
+Copyright 2015-2021 The Regents of the University of California

-Implemented by Jeff Irion, Naoki Saito, and Yiqun Shao
+Implemented by Jeff Irion, Haotian Li, Naoki Saito, and Yiqun Shao

 ## SETUP